johnnycopperstone/black-knight/README.md

     var disqus_shortname = 'YOUR_SHORTNAME_HERE';

 Once you have that, just open `partials/comments.hbs` and replace the `YOUR_SHORTNAME_HERE` variable with the one Disqus gave you.
 Try not to edit any other settings or replace the code though, it's preconfigured to work with Ghost.

-## Forking and derivatives

-I don't really mind what you do with this project, as long as your blog looks awesome.
-I'd appreciate if you left the `<meta name="designer">` as Hayden Bleasel but I won't hold it against you if you change it.
-I think it'd be good if you make some reference back to me so people can find the source project, but other than that just have fun.
-Also, if you're going to make style edits I recommend creating a new stylesheet and linking that up so you can still fetch the latest updates from here without losing all your changes.

-## Credits

-I'd like to give a huge thank you to David Dupouy from [FounderSquad](http://foundersquad.com/en/articles/) for helping me resolve a number of issues with the theme and introduce a new "featured images" functionality.